Pratyush1907/VSD_TCL_WORKSHOP/README.md

 ## Overview

-This repository documents my **5-day TCL Scripting for VLSI System Design (VSD)** learning journey.
+This repository documents my  TCL Scripting for VLSI System Design (VSD) learning journey.
 During this workshop, I learned how TCL scripting can be used to automate synthesis flows, process CSV constraint files, generate SDC constraints, perform hierarchy checking, handle errors, and automate Yosys-based RTL synthesis.

 The project culminates in building a TCL-based synthesis framework (**vsdsynth**) that: